LastAncientOne/Stock_Analysis_For_Quant/Excel_Stock/Excel Risk-Adjusted Returns Ratios Measurement/README.md

 ## Description:
 ### The performance measurement is similar to risk-return tradeoff.
 Risk-return states that higher risk with greater probability of higher return and lower risk with a greater probability of smaller return.
 Therefore, trade off which an investor faces between risk and return will considering investment decisions is called the risk return trade off.

+#### Average return is the simple mathematical average of a series of returns generated over a specified period of time.
+An average return is calculated the same way that a simple average is calculated for any set of numbers.

 #### Standard Deviation is the most common measure of risk used in investment and trading.
 Standard deviation measures the variability of asset's returns.

 #### Beta is a measure of volatility and is similar to standard deviation; however, beta measures volatility in relation to the market as a whole.
 Beta is use for investment strategy that will tell you how volatile it is when compared to the broader market.
 A beta of 1 means that the strategy has the same volatility as the market.
 A beta of less than one indicates lower volatility than the market, while a beta greater one indicates higher volatility than the market.
 For example, a higher Beta implies more risk, a lower Beta implies less risk.